 6. Stay informed about what software your device fleet is running

-For companies with the role of data controller, it’s required by the GDPR to actively prove what’s done to protect personal data and improve data security.
+For companies with the role of the data controller, it’s required by the GDPR to actively prove what’s done to protect personal data and improve data security.
 Reporting and logging capabilities are going to be valuable tools.

 Whether you choose to be very open to user choice or very restrictive with apps, it’s a good idea to follow up.
 To be compliant with GDPR puts our extensive Report Builder in Miradore’s EMM to good use.
 This tool delivers easily readable reports on a number of things, including apps and their versions.